 Grower's Tips

-Nananthus are easy and rewarding plants.
-Coming from a more continental part of South Africa, they will tolerate intense heat and some frost.
-They should be lightly shaded in summer.
-Water minimally, only when the plant starts shriveling.
-They need full sun or light shade in the other seasons.
-They generally bloom in the fall.
+Nananthus are easy-to-care-for and rewarding plants.
+Native to a more continental region of South Africa, they can withstand intense heat and some frost.
+During the summer, they should be lightly shaded.
+Water them sparingly, only when the plant begins to shrivel.
+In other seasons, they require full sun or light shade.
+Generally, they bloom in the fall.

 Most species develop large root systems and need to be kept in a large pot.
-The soil mix needs to have excellent drainage to avoid root rot.
-They are sometimes planted so that part of the root system is shown.
+The soil mix should have excellent drainage to avoid root rot.
+They are sometimes planted with part of the root system exposed.

 Links